American Family in Spain: How Moving Abroad Gave Them More Time and Financial Freedom

 Life in Spain: Slowing Down with Purpose

-From midday siestas and late dinners to stores closing for the entire month of August, Bethany describes their new life as “slow but full.”
-Life is slower and not just because of an afternoon siesta, but hanging clothes to dry and figuring out when businesses are actually open.
+From midday siestas and late dinners to stores closing for the entire month of August, Bethany describes their new life as slow but full.
 Gone are the days of eating dinner in the car between soccer games.
-Instead, they’re having long family meals, playing games, and reconnecting.
+Instead, they're having long family meals, playing games, and reconnecting.

 It's Not Easy, But It's Worth It

-Bethany is clear: This kind of move isn’t easy.
+Bethany is clear that this kind of move isn't easy.
 There are language barriers, cultural misunderstandings, and moments of doubt.
 But for those willing to be uncomfortable, it's also deeply rewarding.

 Bethany's Advice for Families on the Fence